Using Skin Care Products and Non-Surgical Procedures

 - Rejuvenate tired skin.
 Chemical peels and microdermabrasion offer state-of-the-art renewal of skin that is tired, dull-looking, or damaged.
 Patients emerge with smoother, softer and healthier-looking skin.
 Laser rejuvenation is another technique that can be used to refresh skin and correct some of the signs of aging.

 - Smooth fine lines.
-Fine facial lines can be smoothed with collagen injections, a safe procedure that can often be performed on your lunch hour.
-Collagen replacement therapy supplements your skin's own collagen and the results are immediate and long lasting.
-Other types of injectables, including Resylane, may also be available.
+Fine facial lines can be smoothed with collagen and hyaluronic acid gel injections, a safe procedure that can often be performed on your lunch hour.
+Injections of collagen replacement therapy supplements your skin's own collagen and hyaluronic acid, both natural substances found in the skin, are immediate and fairly long lasting.
+Other types of volumizing injectables, including Radiesse, Juvederm Voluma XC and Sculptra, which stimulate your own fibroblasts to produce more collagen, offer longer lasting results.

 - Remove unwanted hair.
 If you're tired of shaving, plucking, or waxing, consider laser hair reduction as a permanent alternative to reducing unwanted hair.
 Laser treatments remove hair more quickly, less painfully, and more reliably than even electrolysis.